remla25-team18/operation/docs/extension.md

 During the baseline phase, various system metrics need to be collected under various controlled load conditions (i.e. deployment CPU utilization, number of active pods, request latency, error rates, etc.).

-During the improvement phase, the metrics such as CPU utilization, etc. need to be recorded over an extended period, capturing both peak and idle traffic patterns.
+During the improvement phase, the same metrics such as CPU utilization, etc. need to be recorded over an extended period, capturing both peak and idle traffic patterns.
 The experiment should focus on observing how pod replica counts dynamically adjust, whether CPU utilization stabilizes near target thresholds, and if request latency and error rates improve, especially during traffic spikes (to check if circuit breaking starts to take effect).
 Additional observations may include the occurrence of circuit breaker events and their effect on system stability.

 By comparing the metrics before and after the extension, the benefits of autoscaling in cost optimization and circuit breaking in system robustness can be objectively assessed.